 4.1 Angiotensin converting enzyme inhibitors (ACEI)/Angiotensin receptor blockers (ARB)

 The evidence base for utilisation of ACEIs in PAD started in 2000 with data derived from the landmark HOPE trial (Heart Outcomes Prevention Evaluation) 69.
 A total of 9297 patients (of whom 3099 had PAD as defined by a low ABI) were enrolled comparing the use of ramipril to placebo in patients with cardiovascular disease without heart failure with reduced ejection fraction.
 A post hoc analysis found that patients with PAD benefited from a significant reduction in the primary outcome of cardiovascular death, MI, or stroke as did those patients without PAD.
 In those without symptoms and an ABI <0.6, the primary outcome occurred in 16.4% in the ramipril arm versus 22% in the placebo arm (HR 0.77, 95% CI 0.55-1.09).
 This effect was seen in both symptomatic (20.1% vs 25.8%, HR 0.75, 95% CI 0.61-0.98) and asymptomatic PAD across a range of ABI values 70.
 Patients were followed up for a mean duration of 4.5 years.
 In 2008 the ONTARGET investigators (Ongoing Telmisartan Alone and in Combination With Ramipril Global End Point Trial) compared in a prospective RCT of 3468 patients with PAD Ramipril vs Telmisartan (ARB) vs a combination of both 71.
 The results found no significant difference in MACE between all 3 groups (16.5% in the ramipril group, 16.7% in the telmisartan group, and 16.3% in the combination-therapy group.) but a higher rate of adverse events in the combination group after a 56 month median follow up period.
 The results of ONTARGET and other studies 72 suggest a class effect to the mechanism of action of ARB/ACEI’s in PAD.
 The effect seems to not just be limited to a reduction in MACE, but there is a strong evidence base for an increase in walking time and reduction in pain.
 The strongest evidence for this comes from a 2013 RCT of 212 symptomatic PAD patients randomized to Ramipril or Placebo.
 This demonstrated that among patients with intermittent claudication, 24-week treatment with ramipril resulted in significant 75 second increase (95% CI, 60-89 (P < .001) in pain-free and maximum treadmill walking times compared with placebo 73.
 A 2013 metanalysis of 6 RCTs compromising of 621 patients looking into this further corroborated these findings 74.
-7275
+The benefit of ACEI/ARBs has also been demonstrated in the context of CLI where use has been demonstrated to result in significantly lower rates of MACE (HR 0.76, 95% CI 0.58-0.99, p=0.04) and overall mortality (HR 0.71, 95% CI 0.53-0.95, p=0.02) 72.
+A 2020 metanalysis of 19 observational studies looking at 26,985 patients with CLI split into 12,292 patients on statins and 12,513 patients not on statins looked at the effect of statin therapy in the context of CLI.
+It demonstrated that patients treated with statins were 25% less likely to undergo amputation (HR 0.75; 95% CI: 0.59-0.95) and 38% less likely to have a fatal event (HR 0.62; 95% CI: 0.52-0.75)75.